Modular abelian varieties over number fields: Strong modularity and -type

 Note that the standard use of ``$\GL_2$-type'' in the literature corresponds to the varieties that satisfy our definition and are simple.
-The relation between the two concepts is analogous to the relation between arbitrary CM-abelian varieties and the simple ones (cf. \cite[Pag.
-29]{milne-cm}) and is given by:
+The relation between the two concepts is analogous to the relation between arbitrary CM-abelian varieties and the simple ones (cf. \cite[p.~29]{milne-cm}).

-\begin{lemma} An abelian variety is of $\GL_2$-type if, and only if, all its $\Q$-simple factors are of $\GL_2$-type. \end{lemma}
+\begin{lemma} An abelian variety is of $\GL_2$-type if and only if all its $\Q$-simple factors are of $\GL_2$-type. \end{lemma}

 \begin{proof} For an abelian variety $A/\Q$ let $A\sim_\Q A_1^{r_1}\times\cdots\times A_n^{r_n}$ be its decomposition up to $\Q$-isogeny into $\Q$-simple factors.
 Put $\D_i=\End_\Q(A_i)$, let $F_i$ be the center of $\D_i$ and let $t_i=[\D_i:F_i]^{1/2}$ be its index.
 The decomposition of $\End_\Q(A)$ into simple algebras is